 Blood supply and parasympathetic innervation of the stomach and duodenum.

 Different areas of the stomach contain different histologic cell types.
 The cardiac gland area is the small segment located at the gastroesophageal junction.
 It primarily contains mucus-secreting cells, although a few parietal cells are sometimes present.
 The oxyntic gland area is the portion containing parietal (oxyntic) cells and chief cells (Figure 25–2).
 The boundary between this region and the adjacent pyloric gland area is reasonably sharp, since the zone of transition spans a segment of only 1-1.5 cm.
 The pyloric gland area constitutes the distal 30% of the stomach and contains the G cells that manufacture gastrin.
-Mucous cells are common in the oxyntic and ...
+Mucous cells are common in the ...